 Here are foods that are optimal for spring and have dry, light, mobile and clear qualities:

-- Dark leafy greens, spring mix, dandelion greens (all in season)
+- Dark leafy greens, spring mix, dandelion greens

 - Spices like ginger, cardamom, cinnamon, black pepper, cumin, black mustard seeds, turmeric, coriander, fenugreek and fennel.